alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-177/day-177-1-egw.md

 ---
-title: EGW Reading
+title: The Annual Feasts PP 537-540a
-subtitle: The Annual Feasts PP 537-540a
+subtitle: EGW Reading
 ---

-Chapter 52—The Annual Feasts
+### Chapter 52—The Annual Feasts

 This chapter is based on Leviticus 23.